 Dear God, thank you for your protective love to which we may turn, and the way you shield us from hurts and struggles when we choose to live by your way.
 Thank you for being a place where we may abide freely and confidently in your sheltering care.
 Amen.

-Go Deeper — Stand next to a wall in your home.
-Think of it as God’s protection for you.
-Whenever you are tempted to go outside the boundaries of His will, remind yourself there He has constructed walls for a reason.
+Throughout this Day: When you stand next to a wall, think of it as God’s protection for you.
+Whenever you are tempted to go outside the boundaries of his will, remind yourself there he has constructed walls for a reason.